Roldak/AGC/README.md

 ## Configuration

+**Runtimes:**

+AGC is currently shipped with two runtimes:
+ - `agc_runtime.gpr`:
+   - Fast but non task-safe runtime.
+   - For performance reasons, pointers to stack-allocated data may cause the garbage collection to temporarily alter the content of the stack 1 bit in front of that data.
+This should not be problematic in a taskless application, but this behavior can nonetheless be prevented by compiling the runtime with `-XVALIDATE_ADDRESSES=yes` at the cost of a significant performance penality.
+ - `agc_task_safe_runtime.gpr`:
+   - Slower but task-safe runtime.
+   - Implementation is stop-the-world.
+This means that during collection, any task calling into the runtime will be blocked until the collection is done.
+The locking behavior can be configured to use either OS synchronization (with `-XLOCKING=synchronize`) or retry loops (with `-XWAIT_METHOD=retry_loop`).

+**Storage pools:**

-It is possible to configure the runtime behavior of AGC by choosing which storage pool it will use internally.
+It is also possible to configure the runtime behavior of AGC by choosing which storage pool it will use internally.
 This can be done either at compile-time by passing the scenario variable `-XAGC_POOL=<POOL>`, or dynamically by first compiling with `-XAGC_POOL=dynamic` and then running your final executable with the environment variable `AGC_POOL` set to the desired pool identifier.
 Possible values for `AGC_POOL` are:
 * `malloc_free`: The storage pool is managed by the system using malloc/free.
 * `free_list`: The storage pool is managed by AGC which allocates a big chunk of memory and manages all allocations using a free-list based mechanism.

+*Note: only the `malloc_free` pool is currently available for the task-safe runtime.*

 ## Performance